meyrussandi/myfluttix/README.md

 # myfluttix

-A new Flutter project.
+A Flutter project from BWA Course use a Bloc for State Management.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application for buy a movie ticket.
+The API is from the movie Database (TMDB).

 A few resources to get you started if this is your first Flutter project: